djalbat/the-foundations-of-symbolic-reasoning/README.md

 Thus minimal propositional logic is nothing but a collection of inference rules.
 Again it does not matter at this stage whether you know what inference rules are, but if you must know then they are fundamental to natural deduction.
 There are twelve inference rules in this case.
-Now some would argue that this is not what minimal propositional logic is, and they w
+Some would argue that this is not what minimal propositional logic is, of course, and they would have a point.

 [^1]: The word Occam is used somewhat mebulously here.
 It covers a suite of software and services together with the the theory that underlines them.